All teachers employed by the Department of Education (DoE) and all stakeholders involved in the teacher housing process.

 - Where teacher housing is available, consider promoting this as part of the attraction and retention strategy in the recruitment process.

-- Once an offer for appointment or transfer has been accepted by the teacher, inform them of their requirement to complete the teacher housing application form (DoE employees only) if they wish to be considered for subsidised teacher housing.
+- Once an offer for appointment or transfer has been accepted by the teacher, inform them of their requirement to complete the Teacher housing application form if they wish to be considered for subsidised teacher housing.

 Annually at the conclusion of the teacher transfer cycle, the Talent Unit Central Office are to provide a copy of the list of transferring teachers to Tenancy and Leasing, ISD.
 Early notification of transferring (in/out) teachers will allow the Tenancy and Leasing team to determine if sufficient housing stock will be available when required.